MWernerS/augmentedDocScanner/README.md

 I am a 22 year old senior here at Eastern Michigan university.
 I took on team lead because I wanted a challenge, though I’m sure this class will be a challenge itself.
 I am looking to go into software development or follow my folks into IT management.

 Blake Eastman - Deputy Team Lead
+I am a senior studying computer science at EMU.
+My hobbies include playing the Trombone in the marching band, writing code for personal projects, and watching the Lions win.
+Someday I would like to be a full time programmer.
+In the meantine, I do my best.

 Bryce Sayre - Team Member
 Senior Computer Science Major in my last semester at EMU.
 I like to golf in the summer, and rock climb in the winter.
 I’m excited to graduate and use the skills I've accrued here at EMU to start a career in software development, and this project seems like a great last step before accomplishing that.